Description

 - 2023-2024: Phase 3 GLORY and DREAMS trials (7 studies total)

-- 2024: GLORY-1 and DREAMS trials meet primary endpoints, results published in Nature and NEJM
+- 2024: GLORY-1 and DREAMS trials meet main endpoints, results published in Nature and NEJM

-This comprehensive development program involved over 2,000 participants across multiple Phase 3 trials, establishing Mazdutide’s efficacy and safety profile with exceptional rigor.
+This full growth program involved over 2,000 participants across multiple Phase 3 trials, setting up Mazdutide’s effect and safety profile with exceptional rigor.

 China NMPA approval represents a watershed moment for several reasons:

-- First-in-Class Validation: Mazdutide is the world’s first dual GCG/GLP-1 agonist to receive regulatory approval for any indication, validating this novel mechanism
+- First-in-Class Validation: Mazdutide is the world’s first dual GCG/GLP-1 agonist to get control approval for any sign, validating this novel mechanism

 - Competitive Landscape: Approval positions Mazdutide alongside tirzepatide and ahead of investigational triple agonists like retatrutide

-- Clinical Evidence Standard: The approval was based on multiple Phase 3 trials with robust efficacy and safety data, setting a high bar for future dual agonists
+- Clinical Evidence Standard: The approval was based on multiple Phase 3 trials with robust effect and safety data, setting a high bar for future dual agonists

-- Market Access: Approval enables commercial availability in China, the world’s largest obesity market with 500+ million adults with overweight/obesity
+- Market Access: Approval lets commercial supply in China, the world’s largest obesity market with 500+ million adults with overweight/obesity

-- Research Validation: Regulatory approval provides confidence for researchers that the mechanism is sound and the safety profile is acceptable
+- Research Validation: Control approval provides confidence for researchers that the mechanism is sound and the safety profile is acceptable

 Mazdutide vs Other Dual Agonists:

-While Mazdutide is the first approved dual GCG/GLP-1 agonist, other dual agonists exist with different receptor combinations:
+While Mazdutide is the first approved dual GCG/GLP-1 agonist, other dual agonists exist with different receptor mixes:

 - Tirzepatide (Mounjaro/Zepbound): Dual GIP/GLP-1 agonist, FDA approved 2022, 22.5% weight loss